kyeokabe/crackingCodingInterview/README.md

 [LC 199 Binary Tree Right Side View](https://github.com/kyeokabe/crackingCodingInterview/blob/master/code/LeetCode/199_BinaryTreeRightSideView.cpp) ... **using "get depth" function seems to be useful for several Binary Tree problems!
 Also, passing references often times seems to be a convenient way of dealing with binary tree problems.** This gives you a way to "communicate" between branches when using recurrsion.

 [LC 121 Best Time to Sell and Buy Stock](https://github.com/kyeokabe/crackingCodingInterview/blob/master/code/LeetCode/121_BestTimeToBuyAndSellStock.cpp)

+[LC 1013 Partition Array Into Three Parts With Equal Sum](https://github.com/kyeokabe/crackingCodingInterview/blob/master/code/LeetCode/1013_PartitionArrayIntoThreePartsWithEqualSum.cpp) ... there has got to be a cleaner way of doing this.
+Revisit if time permits.